annieyan/PreprocessSatelliteImagery-ObjectDetection/README.md

 # **Disclaimer**

+This repository is dual-licensed under Apache 2.0 and Creative Common Attribution-NonCommercial-NoDerivs CC BY-NC-ND 4.0.

 This repository is modified from the code for the [ the DIUx xView Detection Challenge](https://github.com/DIUx-xView).
 The paper is available [here](https://arxiv.org/abs/1802.07856).

 This repository is created for [Automatic Damage Annotation on Post-Hurricane Satellite Imagery](https://dds-lab.github.io/disaster-damage-detection/), one of three [projects](https://escience.washington.edu/2018-data-science-for-social-good-projects/) from the 2018 Data Science for Social Good summer fellowship at the University of Washington eScience Institute.